 Master gunsmith Draco Ivansson has invented a revolutionary new weapon.
 It is a pistol capable of firing several times, but with less complicated build than clockwork weapons.
 He calls it “the revolving gun”.
-Draco asks the characters to test it for him.
-Then he disappears, his laboratory is gone and sinister forces get after the remaining prototype.
+Draco asks the characters to test the gun for him.
+Meanwhile, his laboratory is gone and sinister forces get after the remaining prototype.

 Draco Ivansson is a Techdabbler and a gunsmith extraordinaire.
 Characters are familiar with his talent and might have befriended him in the past.
 Draco is very enthusiastic about new mechanisms and gadgets.
 He is assisted by Ivar, a silent man who handles the business side.
 He is actually an informant working for the Techmancers.
 The betrayal is motivated by money.

 Rolf is a shady “collector” interested in the revolving gun.
 He is actually a procurer of new inventions working for the Guild Alliance.
 Angela is Draco’s mistress he kept secret from everyone, even Ivar.
 She is afraid for her life and very worried about him.
 Antonio is an agent of Ordo Rimore, a classic man in black, who will come to clean up the scene in the end.

 The revolving gun is – in practice – a reinvented revolver.
 Draco has produced two working prototypes.
 He gives them to the characters with some ammunition.
 Draco wants them to test the guns in variable field conditions.
 The guns are reliable and efficient.
 They only lose to clockwork pistols in the size of the magazine.
 Lacking all the extra gears and parts, the revolving guns are easy to clean, maintain – and potentially reproduce.